 Please be aware that:

 - A number of parties can be liable for single wreck.
-Figuring out all liable parties for a crash is integral to maximizing victims’ recoveries.
+Figuring out all liable parties for a crash is integral to determining any possible recoveries.

 - Motorcyclists who may have been partly at-fault for a crash CAN still be entitled to compensation for their injuries, losses and suffering.
 In fact, Texas follows the Modified Comparative Fault, 50 percent Bar Rule.
 Effectively, this means injured riders may be eligible for compensation as long as they are 50 percent or less at fault for a wreck.